jmkahn/Math-181-Final-Project/README.md

 ```
 python ifs.py
 ```
 in order to run the file.
+A window should open that gives you all the further instructions you need.

 We hope you enjoy!